mims-harvard/TFC-pretraining/code/baselines/TS2vec/README.md

 )  # n_instances x n_timestamps x output_dims
 # (The timestamp t's representation vector is computed using the observations located in [t-50, t])
 ```

+# Hyperparameters

+Random seeds used are 42 and 1-4.
+We used batch_size of 64, hidden_dims = 1, and 1 epochs for pre-training the model.
+More details are given in the Appendix section of our paper.
+We also reduced the number of hidden residual blocks in the encoder to 2 without compromising model performance but speeds up the training process.
+Finally, we used logistic regression in the last layer during fine-tuning because it has better performance over KNN or SVM in our case.